nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. User finds the index of the customer in the customer list whose orders they want to view.
 2. User inputs command to list all orders under the index of customer.
-3. SellSavvy retrieves a list of all orders made by specified customer.
+3. SellSavvy displays the orders under the specified customer.
-4. SellSavvy displays the orders in a list in GUI.

 Use case ends.